shanapu/MyJailbreak/README.md

 - https://github.com/Franc1sco/Franug-JailBreak/blob/Only-Days-And-Captain/addons/sourcemod/scripting/jailbreak_open.sp

 This plugins allows players to take control over the prison as Warden/Headguard/Commander.
-Chat, Hud & sound notifications about warden/no warden, colorize warden, open/close cell doors, automatic open cells doors & toggle noblock.
+Chat, Hud & sound notifications about warden/no warden, colorize warden, open/close cell doors, automatic open cells doors, unvote warden & toggle noblock.

 ##### Commands // why so many cmds for same action? my players are dump.

 - sm_w / sm_warden - Allows the player taking the charge over prisoners
 - sm_c / sm_commander - Allows the player taking the charge over prisoners
 - sm_hg / sm_headguard - Allows the player taking the charge over prisoners
+- sm_uw / sm_unwarden - Allows the player to retire from the position
+- sm_uc / sm_uncommander - Allows the player to retire from the position
 - sm_uhg / sm_unheadguard - Allows the player to retire from the position
-- sm_uc / sm_uncommander - Allows the player to retire from the position
+- !vw / !votewarden - Allows the player to vote to retire warden
 - sm_open - Allows the warden to open the cell doors
 - sm_close - Allows the warden to close the cell doors

 - sm_noblockon - Allows the warden to enable no block (for the warden ?)
 - sm_noblockon - Allows the warden to disable no block (for the warden ?)